 May I suggest that it is no coincidence that one fundamental argument against jazz or rock is precisely this connection with Africa?
 When they speak of the African culture, they are speaking of the African or African-American people.
 Racism is the original sin of the USA, and it has always manifested itself in the marginalization of the African and his/her music.
 The question of what kind of music is appropriate in the worship service is indeed one worthy of consideration; nevertheless, we should not exclude one genre or another, simply because of its African roots.

 MacArthur cites the story about how plants exposed to rock music withered and died.
 So far as I can tell, he refers to the experiment from Dorothy Retallack in 1973 (http://www.dovesong.com/positive_music/plant_experiments.asp).
 Unfortunately for the anti-rock argument, modern classical music also seems to have dismayed the plants, where they most liked Indian music – the very Asian music MacArthur regards as un-Christian.

 Update: google “John MacArthur”, “rock music” and “apostasy” and you´ll get an eyeful.
 Irony of ironies: it turns out that many people are now attacking MacArthur for compromising with Satanic music and other worldly practices.

 This is taken from The MacArthur New Testament Commentary: Ephesians (Chicago: Moody, 1986), p.
-260. In other sources, MacArthur is quote as saying “some African music”; in the commentary he clearly states that all African music is inherently so.
+260. In other sources, MacArthur is quoted as saying “some African music”; in the commentary he clearly states that all African music is inherently so.
 He also says that rock music by its nature “creates pride in the musician rather than humility.”
-I suppose it can, and does, although I’ve known some traditional organists and pianists who rate high on the pride scale, not to mention folk singers.
+I suppose it can, and does, although I’ve known some traditional organists and pianists who rate supremely high on the pride scale, not to mention folk singers.